skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ### 19th of Last Summer (Late afternoon)

-Back in the main hall, the other members of the party are surprised to see Thodek return so soon.
+Back in the main hall, the other members of the party are surprised to see Thordek return so soon.
 In fact, Eomer has not yet finished giving an account of his meeting with the Queen when Thordek arrives.

 Thu'fir has left the Citadel on an errand.
-Upon hearing that they should bury Noreeno's jewelery, he remembered the ring they recovered from General Tarvis.
+Upon hearing that they should bury Noreeno's jewelry, he remembered the ring they recovered from General Tarvis.
 He suspects this ring is exactly the sort of thing she was talking about, and he has hurried off to find a suitable place to bury it.